Rate Limits

 Transaction Type Limits (per user)

-The following limits apply to both Standard and Premium accounts:
+The following limits apply to all account types:

 | Transaction Type | Limit |